ShangjinTang/dotfiles/README.md

   - Essential Packages:
     - executables: **zsh**, **rust & cargo**, **mise**, **nvim**, **nodejs**, **tmux**, **rg(ripgrep)**, **fd(fd-find)**, **delta**
     - python3 packages: **pynvim**
-  - You can download in executables in [CLI Prebuilts](https://github.com/ShangjinTang/cli-prebuilts).
+  - You can download x86_64 preset executables in [CLI Prebuilts](https://github.com/ShangjinTang/cli-prebuilts).

 ## Installation

-If you have a proxy, recommend to set proxy before installation.
+If you are in China Mainland, please use a proxy to bypass GFW before installation.
+Otherwise some steps may fail.

 ```bash
 vim ~/.zshrc.local